niqodea/breadcrumbs/README.md

 ```
 rm **/.my-breadcrumb.bc
 ```
-Execute this from the root breadcrumb directory or any relevant subdirectory.
+Execute this from the root breadcrumb directory or any subdirectory you want to clean up.